 Yes, Youthworks College is an affiliated college with the Australian College of Theology (CRICOS Provider Code 02650E).
 So, all Year 13 students enrolled in the Academic Studies in Theology Certificate or Diploma of Christian Studies are considered full-time students and are entitled to concession fares on public transport.
 This concession does not apply to audit students.

 Church, School and Part-Time Work

 Yes.
 Changing churches is a major adjustment, and we encourage you to stay in the familiar environment of your home church while completing Year 13.
 However, if there is a special reason this is not possible for you, we will consider your application.
-If you decide you’d like to move to Sydney for the year (rather than studying in Block mode, which we recommended), we can help you find a great church to commit to for the year.
+If you decide you’d like to move to Sydney for the year, we can help you find a great church to commit to for the year.

 Even if you don’t need the money, we still think that the world of work is an essential part of your Year 13 experience (and your life!), so we encourage all students to find some form of part-time work.
 If you will be receiving little or no financial support from church or family, we suggest you work one or two days per week.
 You might work during term breaks, and in the months before and after completing Year 13.

 We think you’ll find one day off is enough downtime, provided you also build in time for recreation during your week.
 If you’re a Continuous mode student, you’ll get time off between terms, as well as before and after Fiji mission.
 But if you find the demands of your ministry placement, work and study become too difficult, you can negotiate an additional day off.

 WHAT MAKES YEAR 13 DIFFERENT TO OTHER CHRISTIAN GAP YEARS?

 The key difference is deep discipleship provided by the residential program and the mentoring.
 We are not about academics or qualifications.
 We include them as tools to deliver targeted discipleship growth in specific areas.